 If the driver is physically unable to give immediate notice and there is another occupant in the car, the other occupant must immediately by the quickest means of communication give notice to the nearest police office.

 If the driver is unable to give notice, and there are no other occupants, and the driver is also not the owner of the car, then the owner of the car must report the accident within twenty (20) days of the accident.

 TN Code § 55-10-106

 A driver involved in an accident resulting in injury, death, or total damage to all property resulting in four hundred ($400) dollars or more must forward a written report of the accident to the department of safety with twenty (20) days of the accident.

-In Tennessee you can buy a copy of an accident report online within seven (7) days of an accident.
-To buy a copy of an accident report, visit the following page on the Department of Safety website.
+In Tennessee you can buy a copy of an accident report online from the Department of Safety website.

 Open Alcohol Container Law

 A driver or passenger must not be in possession of an opened container of an alcoholic beverage or consume a controlled substance while the car is traveling on Tennessee roadways.

 An opened alcoholic beverage container can be kept only in the trunk of a vehicle, in the possession of a passenger, in a closed utility or glove compartment, or in an area of the vehicle not normally occupied by a passenger.